sola-st/PyTy/README.md

   - FAST MODE (less than 30 minutes):

     - Evaluation:
       - RQ1: Inspect `./src/eval_code/CSV/RQ1.csv`, which contains the manual labels of the two annotators before their discussion (Section 6.1.2 of the paper).
+(TODO: explain what's shown in this file)
       - RQ2: Run `docker run icse2024 python src/RQ2_reproduce_results.py`, which produces Table 1 of the paper.
+(TODO: explain what data is used to compute the table and where this data comes from)
       - RQ3: Run `docker run icse2024 python src/RQ3_reproduce_results.py`, which produces Table 2 (first and last block of the table) of the paper.
+(TODO: explain what data is used to compute the table and where this data comes from)
       - RQ4a: Run `docker run icse2024 python src/RQ4a_reproduce_results.py`, which produces Table 2 (second block of the table) of the paper.
+(TODO: explain what data is used to compute the table and where this data comes from)
       - RQ4b.1: See `./src/output/manual_commit_inspection.json`, which contains the 30 manually inspected fixes in our test set.
 The 'comment' field contains an explanation of our assessment.
+      - RQ4b.2: See `./src/output/test_data_baseline_top50_pyter_comparison.json`, which contains the 281 fixes in our test set, annotated with a 'maybe_pyter_supported' field that indicates whether the fix could be produced by one of the fix templates of PyTER (i.e., a previous tool we compare with).
+See `src/eval_code/eval_PyTER_comparison.py` for how this field gets computed.
-      - RQ4b.3: manually look at the file `./src/eval_code/CSV/RQ4b3.csv`, there is the manual analysis of PyTer dataset
+      - RQ4b.3: Inspect `./src/eval_code/CSV/RQ4b3.csv`, which contains the results of our manual analysis of the PyTER dataset.
+(TODO: explain what's shown in this file)

     - Preliminary study:
-      - run from the root: `docker run -v $(pwd)/src/preliminary_study_dataset:/src/preliminary_study_dataset icse2024 python src/PRELIMINARYSTUDY_reproduce.py`
+      - Run `docker run -v $(pwd)/src/preliminary_study_dataset:/src/preliminary_study_dataset icse2024 python src/PRELIMINARYSTUDY_reproduce.py`.
+(TOOD: explain what this script does, which data it reads, and which data it produces)

   - SLOW MODE (Several hours depending on hardware):
     - Python Type Fixes Dataset: `unzip ./src/Input.zip`.
     - TFix models: Download `data_and_models` in `./src/` from [TFix](https://github.com/eth-sri/TFix).